edw/async.combinators/README.md

 ## Installation

-To include one of the above libraries, for example `ring-core`, add the following to your `:dependencies`:
+To use this library, add the following to your Leiningen project's `:dependencies` section:

 ![Clojars Project](http://clojars.org/edw/async.combinators/latest-version.svg)